cognitedata/templates-docs/guides/getting-started.md

-# Getting Started with Domains
+# Getting Started with Template Groups
-To learn more about the concept of Domains see [this](../concepts/domains.md).
+To learn more about the concept of Template Groups see [this](../concepts/domains.md).

 ## Prerequisites
 1. You need to have a CDF account that has `group:list` scoped to at least yourself.